winstonchiong/decisionlabucsf.github.io/_drafts/2019-01-28_PD-mortality-myth.md

 expectancy, rather than as a terminal, neurodegenerative illness.
 We recognized the unfortunate perpetuation of this myth within cultural and clinical settings alike, criticizing inaccurate news media coverage and inadequate end-of-life planning for PD patients.
 Upon examining cause-of-death statistics, we discovered that PD side-effects, such as aspiration pneumonia and sudden falls, account for the majority of PD cases instead of the disease itself.
-These reports ignited conversation about the myth's positive-feedback- loop quality, its influence on the production of information that further supports its validity.
+These reports ignited conversation about the myth's positive-feedback-loop quality, its influence on the production of information that further supports its validity.
 Informed by anecdotes of frustrated caregivers and the disproportionately high rate of PD hospital deaths, we advocated for palliative care strategies as a means of reducing caregiver burden and improving patient quality of life.
 Additionally, we called for a patient-centered approach to diagnosis delivery, as well as ongoing conversations about prognosis that address disease heterogeneity, cognitive decline, and potential comorbidities.